masha312/figma-variables-starter/README.md

 > A Figma Plugin to quickly add Tailwind variables to your Figma document

+![splash](splash.png)

 ## Usage guide

-![splash](splash.png)

 ### Overview

-The following variable sets / tokens are supported:
+The following tokens / variables are supported:

 - Units
   - `size`